Hello! We're glad you're here.

 The Office for Gender & Sexual Diversity offers workshops upon request based around a series of topics in a bid to make spaces safe and affirming for transgender people across Tulane.

-In order for us to provide the best training for you, we require you fill out this form: https://forms.gle/vA92UK2nBPkpYUnD9
+In order for us to provide the best training for you, we require you to fill out this form: https://forms.gle/vA92UK2nBPkpYUnD9

 Please note: